gentaro0404/unit-1/Cyrpto Wallet/criteria A.md

 4.The electronic ledger can be accessed using a password.

-5.The electronic ledger is able to show the total amount of inventories.
+5.The electronic ledger is able to show diagram.

 6.The electronic ledger can display the last 10 transactions.